NASA-NJU/FlyMon/simulations/README.md

 cd build; cmake ..; make -j; cd ..
 ```

 After the project has been compiled, we can prepare it for testing.
-We give a simple parallelized test framework for repeating the experiments.
+We give a simple test framework for repeating the experiments.

 ```bash
 python test_all.py -d ./ -r 3
 ```

-The above script automatically parallelizes the execution of all the accuracy test code.
+The above script automatically executes all the accuracy test code.
 The `-r` parameter means how many times each set of parameters is repeated.

 It took about 3~5 hours to complete the above tests.
 When all tests are completed, you can view the results in the [results](./results/) directory.